seananderson/portfolio-review/ms.md

 @luck2003], species [REF], functional [@stelzenmueller2009], trait
 [@bolnick2011], interaction types [@mougi2012] personalities [@wolf2012],
 life-histories [@greene2010], habitat [@schindler2008], and phylogenetic
 [@cadotte2012].
-BRING IT BACK TO THE CHALLENGE HERE
+TODO BRING IT BACK TO THE CHALLENGE HERE

--   With financial portfolios we can easily adjust our investment in assets by buying and selling and most portfolio theory is developed around this model.
--   However the way we invest in many ecological portfolios is different --- we invest in the entirety of each asset (say an entire stream of salmon) and it can be difficult to change our investment (say increase our investment in that stream of salmon through habitat restoration).
--   We will explore the literature on different kinds of assets, investors, investment styles, and types of diversification for ecological portfolios and their implications for applying portfolio theory.
--   For example, papers have considered investment as shark habitat [@yates2012], salmon abundance [@greene2010; @moore2010; @schindler2010;
-@carlson2011], and protected-area size [@ando2012].

 ## A case study to illustrate the complexity

 - Focus on how there are multiple investors for the same ecological assets with often-conflicting goals and different ways of managing their investment.
 - see Figure \ref{fig:salmonport}

 ## Attributes of financial and ecological data

-Ecological and financial data differ in many fundamental ways that will affect how financial portfolio theory can be applied to ecological systems (Table
+Ecological and financial data differ in many fundamental ways that will affect how financial portfolio theory can be applied to ecological systems (Table \ref{tab:data}).
-\ref{tab:data}).
 For example, ecological data is often of short duration, recorded at low frequency (e.g. each year), and often contains missing values.
 Financial data, on the other hand, can be recorded every minute for decades and rarely contains missing values.
 Financial statistics that depend on such data may not be applicable to ecological data.
+For example, TODO.
 As another example, ecological data often includes considerable measurement error that adds uncertainty to inferences about the "value" of ecological assets.
-Financial stock returns, however, by definition reflect the trading value of a stock, even if they do not reflect the underlying state of the company.
+Financial stock returns, however, by definition reflect the trading value of a stock.
 Therefore, to accurately apply financial portfolio optimization to ecological portfolios, we may need to adopt methods that incorporate measurement error.
-Solutions may include Bayesian modelling, Monte Carlo simulation, and state space models.
+Solutions may include Bayesian modelling, Monte Carlo simulation, and state space models [@morgan1990].

 # Opportunities